MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension.md

        The **More Actions** icon on the **Microsoft Edge Tools: Targets** panel, to change the settings of the DevTools extension
     :::image-end:::

-### Reloading the extension after changing certain settings
+### Reloading the extension after changing settings

 Some settings have a note that reads **(reload required after changing)**.
 For such a setting to take effect:

-1. Close the browser instance that the extension opened.
-This automatically closes the **Edge DevTools** tab as well.
+1. Close the browser opened by the extension.
+This action automatically closes the **Edge DevTools** tab as well.

 1. To restart the extension, from the **Activity Bar**, select **Microsoft Edge Tools**, and then select the **Launch Instance** button.
 Microsoft Edge opens, and the **Edge DevTools** tab is displayed.

 <!-- ====================================================================== -->
-## Viewing the changelog to see changes made to the extension
+## Viewing the changelog for changes made to the extension

 You can view the changes made to the extension.

-To view the changelog:
+To view the changelog, perform the following steps.

 1. In Visual Studio Code, on the **Activity Bar**, select **Microsoft Edge Tools**.